 Although the language of “redemption” as a kind of liberation would have better served the argument than the language of “resurrection,” the reasoning is sound, the rhetoric is faithful to the text, and the vantage point of mercy despite God’s judgment rings true!
 Christians can be sure that “with the return of the last Adam, the children of the first Adam will be born again into that which is imperishable” (p 101).
 That is hope!

 Her conclusion reiterates our God-given task, namely, “to care for his garden, to serve it and to guard it” (p 109; see Genesis 2:15).
 The Appendix suggests practical ways to implement this vital commission God has given each of us.
-Richter poetically offers this proverb to capture the spirit of our divine charter:
+To capture the spirit of our divine charter, Richter offers a poetic proverb:

 The earth is the Lord’s and all it contains;